Skip to content

 rm -rf /tmp/cvmfs-config-osg

-5. Manually mount the OSG config repo:
+Then manually mount the config repo:

 sudo mkdir -p /cvmfs/config-osg.opensciencegrid.org